 Direct Dispatch - 7 days delivery

-Posted by Parrot Understanding, Talking Parrots, Parrot Intelligence, Parrot Communication on 28/2/2021
+Posted by Parrot Understanding, Talking Parrots, Parrot Intelligence, Parrot Communication, Do Parrots imitate humans on 28/2/2021

-Do Parrots understand what they ay?
+Do Parrots know and understand what they say?
 Dot Schwarz tells us more.

 An incident at home a few years ago.
 My elder daughter Habie was visiting from London.